Teradata/stacki-wiki/wiki/Interacting/Stacki-Web-Service.md

-## Stacki REST API
+## Stacki Web Service

-The Stacki REST API is distributed as a web service running as a Django Application.
+The Stacki API is distributed as a web service running as a Django Application.

 By default, Stacki includes a webservice client, and creates admin credentials to help validate the API.

-## Testing the ReST API
+## Testing the API

 Stacki comes with a built in webservice client.
 The webservice client is called **wsclient**.
 The webservice admin credentials are placed in `/root/stacki-ws.cred`

 To test the web service client, run
 ```shell